 One thing I did notice too was that people were able to hear everything I was listening to, even my phone conversations with perfect clarity.
 I was at a store and a rep was able to hear someone tell me a verification code from 8 feet away.
 This is due to the semi-open back design, but I didn't think there'd be any serious privacy concerns.
 This has me thinking if there's too much sound escaping from the back as well and it's hurting the sound even more.

 Overall, this was a clear miss.
 Audeze seems to think if their offering isn't a high-end luxury $600+ device then it's not worth putting much thought into design, engineering, and that they can throw in cheap parts.
+Across the board the reviews even the favorable ones touch upon the discomfort of the badly designed ergonomics.
 The sound is completely unlistenable and easily beaten by even cheap earbuds like Skull Candy's Ink'd.
 I'd be interested in trying Audeze's higher end earbuds (iSINE10 and 20) to see if the sound is any better.

 1 out of 5 stars

 *From looking at Audeze's response to this review (as well other negative critiques of their products from other major well known & respected audio reviewers) it seems that Audeze is unable to respond appropriately to any negative feedback no matter how minor.
 This lowers their customer service score to the lowest possible rating with how contentious, pretentious & petty they are.
 Companies nowadays with this level of arrogance usually end up catching the ire of the public (IE: Nvidia) or just going bankrupt entirely (IE: the numerous companies that have challenged the likes of Jim Sterling.)
 I wish them the best in their endeavors.
 Hopefully one day they can release a product I can write a good review on.